Skip to main content

 Almost none of that infrastructure exists for launches.
 There is no CI/CD pipeline for "did users notice this feature?"
 There is no velocity metric for "did the launch messaging resonate?"
 The launch process, when it exists at all, is ad hoc and under-resourced.

-What a Launch Actually Requires
+What Does a Launch Actually Require?

 A launch is a coordinated effort across multiple dimensions.
 Missing any of them turns a launch into a ship.